cloudcalvin/Yuna/README.md

 pip3 install -e .
 ```

-## Puslishing to PyPI
+## Publishing to PyPI

-The *setup.py* script is our main entrypoint to register the package name op
+The *setup.py* script is our main entry-point to register the package name op
-PyPI and upload source distrinutions.
+PyPI and upload source distributions.

 ## Packaging